kristian-green-byu/startup/README.md

 - Leaderboard is displayed and updated in realtime
 - Displays popular trails
 - Ability of admin to edit the trails list
-- Users are able to append reviews to trails
 - Leaderboard position is updated depending on the total miles that each user inputs

 ### Technologies